Note: This is a guest post by Mike Khorev. The author’s views are entirely her own and may not reflect the opinions of CodeItBro.

 - Versatility: PHP is developed for web development and app creation, so it is technically a set of individual scripts.
 Python, however, is a more flexible language, and you can use it in many different applications.

 - Frameworks: PHP offers various popular frameworks like Codeigniter, Laravel, and Symfony, among others.
 On the other hand, Python has Django and Flask but offers fewer frameworks overall.

 - Popularity: Python and PHP are both popular.
 However, newer platforms and recent projects tend to prefer Python.

 Also Read: Python 3 Program To Add Two Matrices

 Java is a static and compiled language, while Python is dynamically typed and interpreted (not directly collected).

 Java code must be compiled from a higher-level language (readable by humans) into Assembly, a binary machine language, while Python needs to be compiled.

 Python generally has a faster launch time but slower run time, while Java offers a shorter run time but slower launch time.

 Here are some essential factors to consider when comparing Python and Java:

 - Ease of use: Python is much easier to learn and use than Java, so Python is more famous for beginners.
-Java has a pretty steep learning curve, so mastering it requires a significant time investment.
+Java has a steep learning curve, so mastering it requires a significant time investment.